No doubt, tattoo artists have become more dependent on the machines. Yet, some still love to explore the artistry with the old stick and poke gear.

-Right out of the block, the Bloodline tattoo ink comes to be one of the best in the business.
+Right out of the block, the Bloodline stick and poke tattoo ink comes to be one of the best in the business.
 With this 1 oz bottle, you will get a premium quality all-purpose ink that leaves marks that you will want to show around proudly.

 The thick black ink goes deep into the ink to provide those vibrant and dark colors that will come across to be super cool to look at with those sticks and poke tattoo designs.